SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 ```

 In the example above, the numbers are partially deleted or at least manipulated.
 For the LLM they are mostly not relevant anyways.
 So, in order to save resources and also avoid sending potentially critical information over the wire, we can simply remove all numbers.
-In the example below, simply all digits were removed, of course this could be done even more thoroughly and more intelligent...
+In the example below, simply all digits were removed, of course this could be done even more thoroughly and more intelligent.

 ```
 The following is a table of banking trasactions containing only the recipient of a transaction and the according description text: